windytan/redsea/README.md

 # redsea RDS decoder

-redsea is a lightweight command-line FM-RDS decoder supporting a large [subset of RDS features][Wiki: Features].
+redsea is a lightweight command-line FM-RDS decoder that supports many [RDS features][Wiki: Features].

 [![release](https://img.shields.io/github/release/windytan/redsea.svg)](https://github.com/windytan/redsea/releases/latest)
 ![build](https://github.com/windytan/redsea/workflows/build/badge.svg)

-Decoded RDS groups are printed to the terminal as [line-delimited JSON](https://jsonlines.org/) objects or, optionally, undecoded hex blocks (`-x`).
+Its terminal output is [line-delimited JSON](https://jsonlines.org/) where each line corresponds to one RDS group.
+It can also print "raw" undecoded hex blocks (`--output hex`).
 Please refer to the wiki for [input data formats][Wiki: Input].

-Redsea can be used with any [RTL-SDR][About RTL-SDR] USB radio stick with the `rtl_fm` tool, or any other SDR via `csdr`, for example.
-It can also decode raw ASCII bitstream, the hex format used by RDS Spy, and audio files containing multiplex signals (MPX).
-These use cases are documented in the [wiki][Wiki: Use cases].
+Redsea can be used with any [RTL-SDR][About RTL-SDR] USB radio stick with the `rtl_fm` tool, or any other SDR via a tool like `csdr` (see [wiki][Wiki: Use cases]).
+It can decode MPX from raw PCM or audio files, ASCII bitstreams, the hex format used by RDS Spy, or the TEF6686 serial format.

 [About RTL-SDR]: http://www.rtl-sdr.com/about-rtl-sdr
 [Wiki: Features]: https://github.com/windytan/redsea/wiki/Supported-RDS-features